fault_mesh.utilities.meshing

 The function uses SVD on a 3x3 covariance matrix rather than on the full point array, which is more computationally efficient.
 The returned normal vector is normalized and oriented so that the z-component is positive (when not zero).

-- fault_mesh.utilities.meshing.triangulate_contours(contours, mesh_name, mesh_format='vtk', check_mesh=False, check_strike_dip=True)
+- fault_mesh.utilities.meshing.triangulate_contours(contours, mesh_name=None, mesh_format='vtk', check_mesh=False, check_strike_dip=True)

 Triangulate the contours and write to a file :param contours: